okohll/abdocs/content/docs/fields/field-options/file-field-options.md

 Type the name of a template to be used for [generating PDF documents]({{<relref "/docs/fields/field-types/special-field-types/file/document-templates">}}) to be stored in this field.

 ## View to use
-The system will look in this view for a template with the name specified above.
+For PDF output, the system will look in this view for a template with the name specified above.
+For spreadsheet output (see *Output format* below), the contents of this view will be output to the spreadsheet.

-## Paper size
+## Output format
 When a PDF is generated, base it on this size of paper.
 The default is A4, changing this can be useful if e.g. you want to use the system to print labels.

+You can also choose **Excel** or **CSV** to generate a spreadsheet instead of a PDF file.
+In that case, *Template* (above) can be left blank.
+The generated spreadsheet will contain the contents of the *View to use*.

+### Excel
+If *Excel* is chosen, a spreadsheet containing the contents of the *View to use* will be generated.
+As well as the core data, one tab will be created per chart in the view, containing the raw data for that chart.

+### CSV
+A Comma Separated Variable file will be generated, commonly used for importing data into third party legacy software products if there is no API.

+As opposed to the Excel format, any row IDs will be excluded from the file.
+Only visible data will be output, meaning you can design the view columns to exactly match the needs of any such software.

 ## Zoom %
 Setting this to smaller than 100 will make text and other content appear smaller on the page, similarly larger bigger